reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ```

 #### Close Out the Script
-Just push in an `EX_EndOfScript` to mark the end of the script.
+Just push in an `EX_EndOfScript` to mark the end of the script. `EX_EndOfScript` is a bytecode token, we will talk about them later.

 ```cpp
 void CloseScript()